 - Tech Integration: Using cloud-based secretarial systems and automation tools.

-Best Practices for Top 21 Skills Every Company Secretary Must Possess
+Best Practices for Managing Company Secretary Roles Effectively

 Actionable Tips to Excel in the Secretary Role Today